stephanedreyfus/memoryGame/README.md

 # A Simple HTML CSS Memory Game

 ### How to Play
-Click about, flipping over cards two at a time, looking for matching pairs.
+Click on any card to flip it.
+Uncover two at a time, trying to reveal matching pairs.
+If you don't find a match the cards return to their face down position.
 Once they match they stay flipped.
 Try to get a high score by taking as few turns as possible to uncover all the cards.
 At any time you can reset the game using the lower most button on the left.

 #### About
 One of my very first attempts at an app that combined DOM manipulation, CSS, and simple JavaScript.